Earth Engine is introducing

 Computes the arccosine in radians of the input.

-this: input | Number | The input value. |
+Argument Type Details this: input Number The input value.

 Examples